kernelci/kernelci-core/doc/schema-boot.rst

                 "type": "string",
                 "description": "The name of the board"
             },
+            "board_instance": {
+                "type": "string",
+                "description": "The instance identifier for the board" },
             "job": {
                 "type": "string",
                 "description": "The job associated with this object"